Pavelski helps Stars beat Red Wings 4-1

 Sekera added a short-handed empty-net goal on a wrist shot from the blue line with 2:56 to play.
 It was Sekera’s second goal in two games after he had gone three years without scoring.

-NOTES: Pavelski had played career game No. 1,000 on Dec.
-20 at Florida. … Detroit is 0 for 14 on the power play in the last four games. … Stars RW Corey Perry began a five-game suspension for elbowing Nashville’s Ryan Ellis during Wednesday’s Winter Classic.
+NOTES: The Stars have rallied to win four consecutive games for the fourth time in franchise history, also accomplishing the feat twice during the 2005-06 season and once during the 2007-08 season. … Detroit is 0 for 14 on the power play in the last four games. … Stars RW Corey Perry began a five-game suspension for elbowing Nashville’s Ryan Ellis in the head during Wednesday’s Winter Classic.
 LW Joel Kiviranta was called up from Texas of the AHL.
 Kiviranta, 23, made his NHL debut. … Dallas D John Klingberg (lower-body injury) did not play. … Detroit won the first meeting between the teams 4-3 on Oct.
 6. Anthony Mantha, now on injured reserve, scored all four Red Wings goals.

 UP NEXT